slamora/brackets-wiki/Extension-Registry-Architecture.md

 * Support for [zip files](https://github.com/springmeyer/node-zipfile), [gzip](http://nodejs.org/api/zlib.html) and [tar](https://github.com/isaacs/node-tar)
 * Implementing HTTP+JSON APIs is the bread and butter for node
 * Ability to share code for package validation and possibly other uses between Brackets and the server
-* If/when we want to display extension information on the web, we can do so using the same templates and generated from the same code as used in Brackets itself
 * Everyone on the team knows JavaScript already :)
 * Node's single-threaded nature makes it straightforward to synchronize writes to the registry

+The registry server code will be in the [brackets-registry repository](https://github.com/adobe/brackets-registry).
+We have chosen [Express](http://expressjs.com/) as the web framework and will use [Handlebars templates](https://github.com/donpark/hbs).

-## Speed and Reliability: S3-based Registry ##
+## Speed and Reliability: S3-based Repository ##

-S3 is fast, reliable and inexpensive.
-We can use our own domain name with it.
-By serving our extension metadata and extension packages directly from S3, installing extensions and keeping them up to date will be fast and reliable.
+S3 is reliable, durable, inexpensive and scalable in both speed and size.
+By serving our extension metadata and extension packages directly from S3, installing extensions and keeping them up to date will be reliable and immediate.

+S3 supports HTTPS, but not with custom domain names.
+Brackets will retrieve information directly from our S3 bucket over HTTPS to ensure that no one uses a man-in-the-middle attack on extension installers.

 Note: AWS does not support gzipping of files directly.
 We'll want to be sure to gzip the extension metadata.
 Upload a gzipped file and set the header appropriately.